-Due Date for Completed June 30
+First Date for Consideration June 30 of Application:

-Application:

-First Date for Consideration After receiving of Application: complete application
+Last Date for Completed After receiving Application: complete application

 - Bachelor's degree from an university or college with a graduating GPA of 3.0 on a 4 point scale. - A 500-word essay describing career goals and how this program will help achieve those goals. - At least 1 year of paid professional experience in a public sector or non-profit organization is preferred.